hobbyquaker/mqtt-dmx-controller/README.md

 [Issue](https://github.com/hobbyquaker/mqtt-dmx-controller/issues/new).

-Beside the normal operation like many other DMX Controllers it's also possible to use MQTT to set channel values, activate scenes and control sequences via MQTT.
+Beside the normal operation like many other DMX Controllers it's also possible to use MQTT to set channel values, activate scenes and control sequences.
 The topics and payloads used for this are the same as described in the [mqtt-dmx-sequencer](https://github.com/hobbyquaker/mqtt-dmx-sequencer) documentation.